 One of the most wondrous gifts mother nature has bestowed upon us is the gift of vision.
 The ability to see and perceive countless colors, textures, shapes, and objects is remarkable.

-Yet, we often neglect how big a blessing it really is and adopt bad ocular habits.
-Some of these include reading in dim light, staying up too late at night, staring at our smartphones for majority portions of our days, playing video games on computers, mobile phones, and consoles for extended durations of time with no breaks in between.
+Yet, we often neglect how big a blessing it is and adopt bad ocular habits.
+Some of these include reading in dim light, staying up too late at night, staring at our smartphones for the majority portions of our days, playing video games on computers, mobile phones, and consoles for extended durations of time with no breaks in between.

 How long does it take to get prescription glasses?